Steven-Holder/OSED-Study-Notes/README.md

 **OSEDLabHelpers**

-OSED study notes,using Vulnserver as a test case.
+OSED study notes,Stack based overflow using Vulnserver as a test case.
 A series of scripts;

-1.Interactive Crash EIP Offset
+1.InteractiveCrash_EIP_Offset
 - Generates a cyclic pattern of any length.
 - Sends the pattern to a vulnerable service.
 - Prompts you for EIP after crash.